 Only when circumstances do not permit the electronic collection of contact details will there be recourse to a paper-based collection.
 For this purpose forms have been prepared for collecting these details that can be filled out by the respective institute/facility in the (changeable) first part and then printed in sufficient quantities.
 The second part should then be filled out by the visitors, users and participants at the respective event.

 The university is offering employees who do not work exclusively from home two free coronavirus tests per week to administer themselves.
 This test opportunity is also available for students attending approved on-campus classes.
-They can use either rapid antigen tests or a new Covid-19 test procedure developed at the Center for Molecular Biology of Heidelberg University (ZMBH).

 If the public health authority requests information to trace infections, the university will undertake a central coordination of the necessary contact details and contact situations in the rooms.
 The institutes/facilities and faculties are available to provide support for sudden queries and forwarding contact information.
 The health authority will inform the contact persons affected.
 In the case of contact persons in RKI Category II, a central office in the university may also do this.